Create Your First Non-Fungible

 In our example we'll use RUIDs, as the Radix Engine will make it easy and generate them for us.
 For the other types, we would need to specify them ourselves (see below).

 Non-fungibles also have NonFungibleData, which can take the form of any data you require.
-It's structure will need to be defined outside of the blueprint.
+Its structure will need to be defined outside of the blueprint.
 In our case the non-fungible data structure definition is just above the blueprint code.

 What's Changed